cvasquez-github/ArduinoProMicroHID/README.md

 Then triggers a keyrelease event accordingly when the state changes back to HIGH.
 Take a look at the sample [arduino_micro_keypress.ino](https://github.com/cvasquez-github/ArduinoProMicroHID/blob/main/arduino_micro_keypress.ino) file.

-I'm currently using this board for adding additional 2 buttons to my Arcade (Insert Coin 1, and Insert Coin 2).
+I'm currently using this for adding additional 2 buttons to my Arcade (Insert Coin 1, and Insert Coin 2).

 ![alt text](https://raw.githubusercontent.com/cvasquez-github/ArduinoProMicroHID/main/pro-micro-coin-diagram.png)